digital-asset/daml/docs/source/daml/considerations.rst

 The diagram below shows the components often used in a Daml deployment.
 High availability is achieved via either active-active (HTTP JSON API Service, sequencer) or active-passive (participant node, mediator) clustering.
 Node scaling is achieved via horizontal scaling with participant nodes requiring sharding across participants.

 .. image:: ./create-apps-intro.png
    :alt: Common components of a Daml deployment.
-Starting at top left: The application is connected to the participant node and the JSON API server.
-The trigger service is connected to the JSON API server, the participant node, and OAuth 2.0 service.
-The participant node is additionally connected directly to the JSON API server and the sequencer; the sequencer is further connected to the mediator, topology manager, and Postgres HA for Synchronoization layer.
+Starting at top left: The application is connected to the participant node and the HTTP JSON API service.
+The trigger service is connected to the HTTP JSON API service, the participant node, and OAuth 2.0 Auth Middleware.
+The participant node is additionally connected directly to the HTTP JSON API service and the sequencer; the sequencer is further connected to the mediator, topology manager, and Postgres HA for Synchronoization layer.

 Next Steps
 **********